Retirement Communities

 1. A first stage of physical and intellectual development of about thirty years.
 Although most physical development occurs in the first fifteen years of life, intellectual development often continues with bachelors, masters, and doctorates, and even postdoctoral residencies.

 2. A second stage of mature participation in society in the form of paid work in the economy and unpaid work in households including care for family members.
-The stage seems to be shrinking toward thirty years as it takes people longer to complete their education and as early retirement becomes more available.
+The stage may be shrinking toward thirty years as it takes people longer to complete their education and as early retirement becomes more available.

 3. A third stage of retirement from work and family production.
 As people retire earlier, live longer, and remain healthy, those who retire at age sixty could experience thirty years of healthy active life.